Abhishikaf/Venture_funding/README.md

 Follwing shows the evaluation of test data using all the four models:

 ![Evaluation of all the model](images/model_results.png)

+Even with different model configurations - involving different number of nodes, different number of neurons, different activation function or dropping some unneccesary columns off the data, we see the accuracy almost remains between 73 - 74%

 ---
   ## Technologies